Learn about a rare 20th century town

 An opportunity for exclusive purchases

 Award-winning milliner, Willy Hoffman of Shady Lady Hats, will outfit you with a distinctive creation for racecourse or wedding.
 Brett Nutting of Ad Hoc furniture creates individual pieces, hand-crafted from recycled timber.
 Kandos Crafters has unique items at tiny prices and Wattle It Be Giftware sources distinctive gifts.
-The Charity Shop is a must-browse.
+The Community Charity Shop is a must-browse.
 You will leave with a gleeful grin and an arm-full of bargains.
 You can’t go past the family owned IGA for groceries, deli, fruit and veg, and liquor.